mylk/blog-symfony/README.md

 # Why did you do this?

-For fun, but also to keep my Symfony knowledge in shape.
+For fun and to learn.

 # Using the app